amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 **Arrays:**

 Fixed length, however contents can be modified.
 Arrays are simply instances of classes like any other class in Scala.
+Arrays in Scala are represented as Java arrays.
 Both mutable and immutable collections implement java **iterable** interface.
 Arrays in Scala are accessed by placing the index inside parentheses.
+The ++ operation concatenates two arrays.

 ```Scala
 Array example: val greetStrings = new Array[String](3)